 Satisfied with our photos for the day, we head back down to the harbour for a very late lunch.
 Later, we visit Darling Harbour before deciding we have now walked every square inch of Sydney.
 We head back to the Sheraton’s Lounge for post-climb celebratory champagne.
 Like sensible people.

 Day 3 – Kangaroos, Koalas and Wallabies – Oh my!

-Eventually, we gave up on the weather and headed back to the hotel to dry off.
+Eventually, we give up on the weather and head back to the hotel to dry off.
 Later, we rallied long enough to grab some Thai food for dinner before calling it a night.
 Early flight to Auckland in the morning!

 Thanks for a great stay, Sydney!
 I can’t wait to come back again.